stregatto/etcd_check/README.md

  * `test.sh` : It performs a cURL to your first etcd server via docker exported port and perform etcdctl cluster status to your first _etcd1_ .
  * `jumpin.sh`: I'm too lazy to write commands, it jumps in the first _ETCD_ container, it's very dumb.

-Please *DO NOT USE* this scripts in production.
+Please *DO NOT USE* the .sh scripts in production.